khushivishnoi/khushivishnoi/README.md

 # Hola
 - 👋 I’m @khushivishnoi
 - 👀 I’m interested in Android Development
-- 🌱 I’m currently learning Electrnics from Institute of Engineering & Technology,DAVV
+- 🌱 I’m currently studying from Institute of Engineering & Technology,DAVV
 - 💞️ I’m looking to collaborate on Java, Android and Software related things.
 - 📫 How to reach me
 - [Email] (vishnoikhushi28@gmail.com)